flyway/flyway/ISSUE_TEMPLATE.md

 ###### What did you do?
-(Please include the content causing the issue, any relevant configuration settings, and the command you ran)
+(Please include the content causing the issue, any relevant configuration settings, the SQL statement that failed (if relevant) and the command you ran.)